astrivant/polyad/docs/proposals/rotations.md

 execution pools, component workloads and the Helm-owned bootstrap Deployment.
 That bootstrap appears as an observed member of its own Graph within the [reserved root PolyGraph](../deployment/root-control-plane.md#reserved-operator-hierarchy).
-Helm retains its lifecycle ownership, so rotation still needs an explicit coordination adapter rather than treating it as a graph-owned workload.
+Helm retains lifecycle ownership; an explicit coordination adapter performs the rotation within that ownership model.

 A leaves-first operator upgrade can update remote execution replicas, then selected root components, then bootstrap replicas.
 Protocol compatibility can